 The Arbeitsgemeinschaft Energiebilanzen (AG Energiebilanzen) – Working Group on Energy Balances (Energy Balances Group) was founded in Essen, Germany, on March 26, 1971, by seven federations of the German energy industry and three institutes active in energy management research.
 On July 22, 2004, the AG Energiebilanzen was reorganized into an association which was officially registered at the Local Court of Berlin-Charlottenburg on September 6, 2005.
-Currently (last update: January 2016), five federations of the energy industry and five research institutes are members of the Working Group.
+Currently (last update: January 2019), four federations of the energy industry and five research institutes are members of the Working Group.

 The AG Energiebilanzen evaluates and assesses the existing statistics from all sectors of the energy industry from a scientific perspective, regularly prepares an energy balance on behalf of the Federal Republic of Germany every year, and makes this energy balance available to the public.